renato0307/learning-go/it1-api-unit-tests-with-mocks.md

 This is OK as the current library is code is very simple, without "awkward" dependencies.

-Nevertheless, calling if calling the library would require, for example, the setup of a database or an external system, it could be harder to implement unit tests and I would prefer to mock the library.
+Nevertheless, if calling the library would require, for example, the setup of a database or an external system, it could be harder to implement unit tests and I would prefer to mock the library.